Leadership, Ethics and Innovation PG (11159.1)

 2. UC graduates are global citizens - make creative use of technology in their learning and professional lives

 All required readings are made available on the CANVAS site.

-This is a self paced, on line unit with weekly on line participation requirments.
+This is a self paced unit, combining with weekly online participation and intensive in-person requirments.

 Students who attend campus for class or other purposes must play their part in keeping our campus and community safe by following these basic guidelines to reduce the risk of COVID-19 transmission:

 - Practise good hand hygiene, washing hands regularly;